Stochastic Top-$K$ Subset Bandits with Linear Space and Non-Linear Feedback: Introduction

-\NAM\ divides all $N$ arms into groups of $K+1$ arms, such that each group contains only $K+1$ actions as there are $K$ arms to choose from $K+1$ arms.
+We now summarize the method and proof techniques used. \NAM\ divides all $N$ arms into groups of $K+1$ arms, such that each group contains only $K+1$ actions as there are $K$ arms to choose from $K+1$ arms.
 Since choosing $K$ out of $K+1$ is equivalent to removing $1$ out of $K+1$, there is a one-to-one mapping between arms and actions in a group.
-We sort the actions (and the corresponding arms) in all groups which requires time steps of polynomial order in $K$.
-Later we merge those groups one by one and obtain the best $K$ arms and the action constructed using those $K$ actions.
+We sort the actions (and the corresponding arms) in each group which requires time steps of polynomial order in $K$.
+We then merge those groups one by one and obtain the best $K$ arms.

-We note that the results in this paper assume certain properties on the reward distributions from the different arms, and the non-linear function.
+For the analysis, we assume certain properties on the reward distributions of the different arms, and on the function of rewards of individual arms.
 More precisely, we use the theory of stochastic dominance to differentiate between cumulative distribution functions.
 The reward distributions of different arms are assumed to dominate or be dominated by each other.
-Further, the non-linear function is assumed to be symmetric in the rewards obtained from each arm, and the mean of the function is assumed to have some continuity properties (in terms of dominated inputs).
-These properties are shown to be satisfied in case of a few reward distributions (e.g., Bernoulli rewards), and few non-linear functions (e.g., maximum).
-These assumptions may give a novel mechanism to consider such problems in the future.
-We note that even though these assumptions are needed to prove the theoretical results in the paper, these assumptions or the parameters of these assumptions are not needed for the implementation of the proposed algorithm.
+Further, the non-linear function is assumed to be symmetric in the rewards obtained from each arm, and the mean of the function is assumed to be continuous (in terms of dominated inputs).
+These properties are satisfied in case of a few reward distributions (e.g., Bernoulli rewards), and few non-linear functions (e.g., maximum).

-To evaluate the proposed algorithm, we consider different individual arm reward distributions and the reward function choices.
-The approach is compared to the Upper Confidence Bound (UCB) algorithm for MAB problem with $\binom{N}{K}$ options \citep{auer2010ucb}.
-We note that for $N=24$, the proposed algorithm significantly outperforms the UCB algorithm for $2<K<N/2$ and $T=10^6$ in all settings.
-Thus, the proposed algorithm outperforms the UCB algorithm for larger $\binom{N}{K}$ for the achieved regret, while also making the computation time at each time step and storage complexity manageable.

-The key contribution of this paper can be summarized as follows. \begin{enumerate} \item An efficient algorithm, called \NAM, is proposed for CMAB problem. \NAM\ first divides the problem space into groups and sorts the arms in each group.
-Then, it keeps on building the optimal actions by merging two groups one-by-one. \item \NAM\ is shown to be efficient in space and computation complexities in each round as compared to considering each action and using standard UCB approach. \NAM\ has a space complexity of $O(N)$, and achieves a regret of $\widetilde{O}({K^\frac{1}{2}N^\frac{1}{3}T^\frac{2}{3}})$ when the exploration-exploitation procedure runs for time horizon $T$. \item A detailed analysis is provided to bound the regret for \NAM\ using the theory of stochastic dominance. \end{enumerate}